~ Chronic sinus infections affect about 10% of the population.

 Doctors define chronic rhino-sinusitis as having inflamed sinuses (stuffiness, nasal discharge, and changes in the ability to smell) for 12 weeks or more.
-For a lot of people, this can start with allergies or cold that turns into a sinus infection that lingers on, never really clearing up and flaring up again periodically.
+For many people, this can start with allergies or a cold that turns into a sinus infection that lingers on, never really clearing up and flaring up again periodically.

 How do your genes influence sinus infections?